-- There is substantial doubt as to our ability to continue as a going concern. - We have limited funds and we will require additional financing. - Our success will be dependent on our management, and the continued service of key employees. - We are dependent upon third parties for a variety of functions.
-These arrangements may not provide us with the benefits we expect. - Manufacturing resources could limit or adversely affect our ability to commercialize products. - Failure of any manufacturer of our various product candidates to comply with applicable regulatory requirements could subject us to penalties and have a material adverse effect on supplies of our product candidates. - If the use of hazardous and biological materials by us or third parties, such as CROs or CMOs, in a manner that causes injury or violates applicable law, we may be liable for damages. - Unexpected disruptions could seriously harm our future revenue and financial condition and increase our expenditures. - The validity, enforceability and commercial value of our patents and other intellectual property rights are highly uncertain. - We depend on intellectual property licensed from third parties and unpatented technology, trade secrets and confidential information.
-If we lose any of these rights, including by failing to achieve milestone requirements or to satisfy other conditions, our business, results of operations and financial condition could be harmed. - If we infringe third-party patent or other intellectual property rights, we may need to alter or terminate a product development program. - We may be involved in lawsuits to protect or enforce our patents or the patents of our licensors, which could be expensive, time-consuming and unsuccessful. - Liquidity risks associated with our common stock. - The price of our common stock may fluctuate significantly, which could lead to losses for stockholders. - The application of the "penny stock" rules could adversely affect the market price of our common stock and increase your transaction costs to sell those shares. - We do not intend to pay dividends. - The stock ownership of our management and a few other shareholders represents a significant concentration of stock ownership and control over the Company. - The Company has Preferred Stock with additional priority rights. - We are a smaller reporting company, and we cannot be certain if the reduced reporting requirements applicable to smaller reporting companies will make our common stock less attractive to investors. - If we fail to comply with the rules and regulations under the Sarbanes-Oxley Act, our operating results, our ability to operate our business and investors' views of us may be harmed.
+- There is substantial doubt as to our ability to continue as a going concern. - We have limited funds and we will require additional financing.
+Such financing, if we are able to secure it, will likely be highly dilutive to our current shareholders or be in the form of debt which poses other risks of default. - Our success will be dependent on our management, and the continued service of key employees. - We are dependent upon third parties for a variety of functions.
+These arrangements may not provide us with the benefits we expect. - Manufacturing resources could limit or adversely affect our ability to commercialize products. - Failure of any manufacturer of our various product candidates to comply with applicable regulatory requirements could subject us to penalties and have a material adverse effect on supplies of our product candidates. - If the use of hazardous and biological materials by us or third parties, such as CROs or CMOs, in a manner that causes injury or violates applicable law, we may be liable for damages. - Unexpected disruptions could seriously harm our future revenue and financial condition and increase our expenditures. - · The validity, enforceability and commercial value of our patents and other intellectual property rights are highly uncertain. - We depend on intellectual property licensed from third parties and unpatented technology, trade secrets and confidential information.
+If we lose any of these rights, including by failing to achieve milestone requirements or to satisfy other conditions, our business, results of operations and financial condition could be harmed - If we infringe third-party patent or other intellectual property rights, we may need to alter or terminate a product development program. - We may be involved in lawsuits to protect or enforce our patents or the patents of our licensors, which could be expensive, time-consuming and unsuccessful. - Our common stock is highly illiquid and stockholders may not be able to sell their stock when or at prices desired. - The price of our common stock may fluctuate significantly, which could lead to losses for stockholders. - The application of the "penny stock" rules could adversely affect the market price of our common stock and increase your transaction costs to sell those shares. - We do not intend to pay dividends. - The stock ownership of our management and a few other shareholders represents a significant concentration of stock ownership and control over the Company. - The Company has Preferred Stock with additional priority rights. - We are a smaller reporting company, and we cannot be certain if the reduced reporting requirements applicable to smaller reporting companies will make our common stock less attractive to investors.

-- We have historically identified certain material weaknesses in our internal control over financial reporting and if our remediation of such material weaknesses is not effective, or if we fail to develop and maintain an effective system of disclosure controls and internal control over financial reporting, our ability to produce timely and accurate financial statements or comply with applicable laws and regulations could be impaired. - Our financial statements may be materially affected if our estimates prove to be inaccurate as a result of our limited experience in making critical accounting estimates
+- If we fail to comply with the rules and regulations under the Sarbanes-Oxley Act, our operating results, our ability to operate our business and investors' views of us may be harmed. - We have historically identified certain material weaknesses in our internal control over financial reporting and if our remediation of such material weaknesses is not effective, or if we fail to develop and maintain an effective system of disclosure controls and internal control over financial reporting, our ability to produce timely and accurate financial statements or comply with applicable laws and regulations could be impaired. - Our financial statements may be materially affected if our estimates prove to be inaccurate as a result of our limited experience in making critical accounting estimates.